About the UCAP CAI Programme

 About

-The UK government supports C40’s UKAID CAI Programme through the Foreign, Commonwealth and Development Office (FCDO).
+The UK government supports C40’s UCAP CAI Programme through the Foreign, Commonwealth and Development Office (FCDO).
 The FCDO is committed to advancing development progress worldwide through a diverse range of partnerships, which aim to reduce poverty and tackle climate change and other root causes of global crises.

 Vision